Pyr-000/YetAnotherStableDiffusion/README.md

 - `-icc`/`--image-color-correction` Enables color correction for image to image cycling: Cumulative density functions of each image channel within the LAB colorspace are respaced to match the density distributions present in the initial (first) image.
 Prevents 'magenta shifting' (and similar effects) with multiple cycles.
 #
 ## Additional flags
+- `-od`/`--output-dir` sets an override for the base output directory.
+The directory will be created if it is not already present.
+- `--no-check-nsfw` disables the NSFW check entirely, which slightly speeds up the generation process.
+By default, `generate.py` will only display a warning and attach an extra tag in image metadata if potential NSFW concepts are detected.
+- `--animate` will store any intermediate (unfinished) latents during the sampling process in CPU memory.
+After sampling has concluded, an animation (and image grid) will be created in the `/animated` folder in the output directory
+- `-cfi`/`--cycle-fresh-image` when combined with image cycles (`-ic`), a new image will be created via text-to-image for each cycle.
+Can be used to interpolate between prompts purely in text-to-image mode (fixed seed recommended).
+### Specifying models
 - `-om`/`--online-model` can be used to specify an online model id for acquisition from huggingface hub.
 This will override the default local (manual) and automatic models.
 See: [Automatic model install](#option-a-automatic-model-install-via-huggingface)
 - `-lm`/`--local-model` can be used to specify a directory containing local model files.
 This directory should contain `unet` and `vae` dirs, with a `config.json` and `diffusion_pytorch_model.bin` file each.
 See: [Manual model install](#option-b-manual-model-install)
-- `-od`/`--output-dir` sets an override for the base output directory.
-The directory will be created if it is not already present.
-- `--no-check-nsfw` disables the NSFW check entirely, which slightly speeds up the generation process.
-By default, `generate.py` will only display a warning and attach an extra tag in image metadata if potential NSFW concepts are detected.
-- `--animate` will store any intermediate (unfinished) latents during the sampling process in CPU memory.
-After sampling has concluded, an animation (and image grid) will be created in the `/animated` folder in the output directory
+### Re-using stored latents
 - `-in`/`--interpolate-latents` accepts two image paths for retrieving and interpolating latents from the images.
 This will only work for images of the same size which have had their latents stored in metadata (`generate.py` does this by default, as it will only increase image size by 50-100kB).
 While the interpolation occurs in the latent space (after which the VAE is applied to decode individual images), results will usually not differ from crossfading the images in image space directly.
 Results are saved like in `--animate`.
-- `-cfi`/`--cycle-fresh-image` when combined with image cycles (`-ic`), a new image will be created via text-to-image for each cycle.
-Can be used to interpolate between prompts purely in text-to-image mode (fixed seed recommended).
+- `-rnc`/`--re-encode` can be used to specify a path to an image or folder of images, which will be re-encoded using the VAE of the loaded model.
+This uses the latents stored in image metadata.
+### Prompt manipulation
 - `-mn`/`--mix-negative-prompts` switches to mixing negative prompts directly into the prompt itself, instead of using them as uncond embeddings.
 See [Usage & Features](#usage--features)
 - `-dnp`/`--default-negative-prompt` can be used to specify a default negative prompt, which will be utilized whenever no negative prompts is given.
 - `-cls`/`--clip-layer-skip` can be used to specify a default CLIP (text encoder) skip value if none is specified in the prompt.
 See [Usage & Features](#usage--features)
-- `-rnc`/`--re-encode` can be used to specify a path to an image or folder of images, which will be re-encoded using the VAE of the loaded model.
-This uses the latents stored in image metadata.
 - `-sel`/`--static-embedding-length` sets a static prompt embedding length, disabling dynamic length functionality.
 A value of 77 (text encoder length limit) should be used to reproduce results of previous/other implementations.
 - `-mc`/`--mix_concat` switches the prompt mixing mode to concatenate multiple prompt embeddings together instead of calculating a weighted sum.
 Applied when combining prompts with `;;` or interpolating between prompts.
 See [Usage & Features](#usage--features)
+### LoRA
-- `-lop`/`--lora-path` can be used to specify a path to a LoRA embedding file (.pt or .safetensors).
-The script will attempt to load it via diffusers attn_procs, lora_diffusion or the lora converter.
+- `-lop`/`--lora-path` can be used to specify one or more paths to LoRA embedding files (.bin/.pt or .safetensors).
+The script will attempt to load them via diffusers attn_procs, lora_diffusion or the lora converter.
-- `-low`/`--lora-weight` can be used to specify the weight with which LoRA embeddings loaded via `-lop` are applied.
+- `-low`/`--lora-weight` can be used to specify the weights with which LoRA embeddings loaded via `-lop` are applied.
 Sometimes referred to as 'alpha'.
+### ControlNet
+- `-com`/`--controlnet-model` can be used to specify a name, path or hub id pointing to a ControlNet model to apply.
+Available names are `"canny","depth","hed","mlsd","normal","openpose","scribble","seg"`, which resolve to their respective [lllyasviel/sd-controlnet](https://huggingface.co/lllyasviel) model.
+For examples, refer to the [lllyasviel/ControlNet](https://github.com/lllyasviel/ControlNet) repository.
+Custom names can be added to the global variable `CONTROLNET_SHORTNAMES` near the top of `generate.py`.
+- `-coi`/`--controlnet-input` specifies a path pointing to an input image for the ControlNet.
+- `-cop`/`--controlnet-preprocessor` can be used to specify a preprocessor for ControlNet inputs, applied to the ControlNet input image.
+Available options are:
+  - `"canny"`: Applies the Canny edge detector to the image before using it in the ControlNet.
+Performs a coarse, somewhat textured edge detection.
+Recommended when feeding regular images into a `"canny"` ControlNet model.
+  - `"detect_hed"`: Applies HED edge detection to the input image.
+Compared to `"canny"`, this will produce soft and smooth edge detection results.
+Recommended when feeding regular images into an `"hed"` Control net model.
+(Requires `controlnet_aux` library)
+  - `"detect_pose"`: Attempts to extract an openpose bone image from the input image.
+Can be used to perform 'pose-transfer'.
+Recommended when feeding regular images into an `"openpose"` Control net model.
+(Requires `controlnet_aux` library)
+  - `"detect_mlsd"`: Attempts to produce an M-LSD wireframe segmentation of the input image.
+Recommended when feeding regular images into an `"mlsd"` Control net model.
+(Requires `controlnet_aux` library)
+- `-cost`/`--controlnet-strength` specifies the strength (guidance scale/cond_scale) with which the ControlNet guidance is applied.
+- `-cosc`/`--controlnet-schedule` can be used to specify a schedule for variable ControlNet strength.
+Default (None) corresponds to no schedule.
+This shares scheduler options with `-gsc`, see: [Diffusion Settings](#diffusion-settings).

 # Precision
 When switching the precision of either the unet or the latents between full (fp32) and half (fp16), there will be a small difference in outputs.